 The contents of this website is by Rintze Zelle.

 Mendeley – Together with Columbia University Libraries, Mendeley obtained an Alfred P. Sloan Foundation grant to create a CSL style editor, which was subsequently built by Steve Ridout.
 Mendeley-developer Carles Pina is an active contributor of CSL styles and helped set up the styles-distribution and distribution-updater GitHub repositories.
-In early 2014, Mendeley and Elsevier donated $5000 to the CSL project.
+Both in 2014 and 2015, Mendeley and Elsevier donated $5000 to the CSL project.